-- Iow blood cell counts have happened and can increase your risk of infections during treatment with MAVENCLAD.
-Blood tests are needed before you start treatment with MAVENCLAD, during your treatment with MAVENCLAD, and afterward, as needed. - serious infections such as: - TB, hepatitis B or C, and shingles (herpes zoster).
+- serious infections such as: - life-threatening or fatal infections caused by bacteria, viruses, parasites or fungi. - TB, hepatitis B or C, and shingles (herpes zoster).
 Fatal cases of TB and hepatitis have happened with cladribine during clinical studies.
-Tell your healthcare provider right away if you get any symptoms of the following infection related problems or if any of the symptoms get worse, including: fever, aching painful muscles, headache, feeling of being generally unwell, loss of appetite, burning, tingling, numbness or itchiness of the skin in the affected area, skin blotches, blistered rash, or severe pain. - progressive multifocal leukoencephalopathy (PML).
+Tell your healthcare provider right away if you get any symptoms of the following infection related problems or if any of the symptoms get worse, including fever, aching painful muscles, headache, feeling of being generally unwell, loss of appetite, burning, tingling, numbness or itchiness of the skin in the affected area, skin blotches, blistered rash, or severe pain. - progressive multifocal leukoencephalopathy (PML).
 PML is a rare brain infection that usually leads to death or severe disability.
 Although PML has not been seen in MS patients taking MAVENCLAD, it may happen in people with weakened immune systems.
 Tell your healthcare provider right away if you have any new or worsening neurologic signs or symptoms.
 These may include: weakness on 1 side of your body, loss of coordination in your arms and legs, decreased strength, problems with balance, changes in your vision, changes in your thinking or memory, confusion, or changes in your personality. - liver problems.
 Blood tests should be performed to check your liver before you start taking MAVENCLAD.
 Symptoms of liver problems may include: nausea, vomiting, stomach pain, tiredness, loss of appetite, dark urine, or your skin or the whites of your eyes turn yellow. - allergic reactions (hypersensitivities).
 You should stop treatment and seek immediate medical attention if any signs or symptoms of allergic reactions occur.
-Symptoms of an allergic reaction may include: skin rash, swelling or itching of the face, lips, tongue or throat, or trouble breathing. - heart failure.
+Symptoms of an allergic reaction may include skin rash, swelling or itching of the face, lips, tongue or throat, or trouble breathing. - heart failure.
 MAVENCLAD may cause heart failure, which means your heart may not pump as well as it should.
-Call your healthcare provider or go to the closest emergency room for medical help right away if you have any signs or symptoms such as shortness of breath, a fast or irregular heart beat, or unusual swelling in your body.
+Call your healthcare provider or go to the closest emergency room for medical help right away if you have any signs or symptoms such as shortness of breath, a fast or irregular heartbeat, or unusual swelling in your body.